ITT-21SS-UR/assignment-03-jm/reaction_time_experiment_design.md

 ## Preliminary Results

-As the second condition required an additional decision process after each color was shown, we assumed that the reaction time would be slower for this condition as it required more mental effort than the first (**TODO** also more errors!).
+As the second condition required an additional decision process after each color was shown, we assumed that the reaction time would be slower for this condition as it required more mental effort than the first.
 Therefore, our alternative hypothesis was that the reaction time of our participants were slower in the condition where they should only press the space key if the background color changed to blue while our null hypothesis stated that no significant differences in the reaction times for both conditions would be found.

-**TODO** intial results ??
+However, our results show that there was no significant difference in the participant's reaction times between the two conditions.
+Even though the second condition required an additional decision process it does not influence the reaction time as much as we thought it would.

 <br>